Józef Unszlicht: Early life (1879–1917)

+Political activity after the Revolution (1917–1937)

 At the time of the February Revolution, Unszlicht was in exile in Siberia, where he was elected a member of the Irkutsk soviet, and joined the Bolsheviks.
 In April, he moved to Petrograd, where he helped organise the Bolsheviks' military organisation.
 He was arrested for his role in the July Days and held in Krestny prison, but soon released.
 In December 1917, he was one of the founders of Cheka.
 In 1919 he served briefly as People's Commissar for Military Affairs in Lithuania and Belarus.
+In April, he led the defence of Wilno (Vilnius) as it was being overrun by the Polish army, commanded by Józef Piłsudski.

-During the Polish–Soviet War, in August 1920, he served on the Provisional Polish Revolutionary Committee, which would have become the government of communist Poland had the Poles lost the war.
+In May 1920, after the Polish army had been forced to retreat, Unszlicht ingratiated Lenin by advising him that if the Red Army invaded Poland, they would be welcomed as liberators by the Polish workers and peasants.
+During the Polish–Soviet War, he was a member of the Provisional Polish Revolutionary Committee, which would have become the government of communist Poland had the Poles lost the war.

 In 1921, Unszlicht was appointed Deputy head of Cheka, under Felix Dzerzhinsky, but they fell out in 1923, after a series of bomb attacks in Warsaw, which Unszlicht appears to have instigated, without consulting Dzerzhinsky or the leadership of the Communist Party of Poland.
 He was transferred to the post of chief of supply for the Red Army, although Leon Trotsky, the People's Commissar for War, regarded him as "an ambitious but talentless intriguer" who had been placed there to undermine him.
-On 6 February, 1925, he was appointed Deputy People's Commissar for War.
+On 6 February 1925, he was appointed Deputy People's Commissar for War.
+He led over 7000 troops in an offensive against uprisings in Chechnya during the summer of 1925.

 In 1930, he was transferred to economic work, in an apparent demotion.
 In September 1933, he was appointed head of the Civil Air Fleet.
 In February 1935, he replaced Avel Yenukidze as Secretary of the All-Russian Central Executive Committee of the Soviet Union.

 Arrest and execution

 Józef Unszlicht was arrested on 11 June 1937.
-Two weeks later, the head of the NKVD, Nikolay Yezhov told a plenum of the Central Committee of the Communist Party that the police had uncovered a "Polish Military Organisation" of spies who had infiltrated the USSR by posing as political émigrés, and named Unszlicht as its leader.
-He confessed under interrogation - presumably under torture - and named as his 'accomplices' most of the leading members of the Polish Communist Party in exile, who were arrested and shot.
-He retracted his testimony at his trial, on 28 July 1938, but was sentenced to death and executed at the Kommunarka shooting ground.
+Two weeks later, the head of the NKVD, Nikolay Yezhov told a plenum of the Central Committee of the Communist Party that the police had uncovered a "Polish Military Organisation" (POV) of spies who had infiltrated the USSR by posing as political émigrés, and named Unszlicht as its leader.
+He confessed under interrogation, and named as his 'accomplices' most of the leading members of the Polish Communist Party in exile, who were arrested and shot.
+He retracted his testimony during his 20-minute trial, on 28 July 1938, saying that he had never been a member of the POV and confessed only because "he could not endure a long interrogation" – implying that his interrogators had used sleep deprivation to break him – but was sentenced to death and executed at the Kommunarka shooting ground on 29 July 1938.
 He was rehabilitated in 1956.